UniStuttgart-VISUS/Visus.LdapAuthentication/Visus.DirectoryAuthentication/README.md

 ```

 ## Configure the LDAP server
 The configuration section can have any name of your choice as long as it can be bound to [`LdapOptions`](LdapOptions.cs).
-Alternatively, you can use your own implementation of [`ILdapOptions`](ILdapOptions.cs).
 The following example illustrates a fairly minimal configuration for an Active Directory using SSL, but no certificate validation (this is what you would use for development purposes):

 ```JSON
 {